nestorzamili/WhatsApp-Web-JS/README.md

 - Test response with `!ping`.
 - Check logs with `!logs`.
 - Delete messages by message id `!deleteMessage,yourmessageid` (You can check messageId in the logs😊)
-- ✨ Ask AI with `!AI your question`.✨

 ## Usage